 How do i get permission for the installation of solar hot water panels?

-Most residential solar hot water systems only require a Development Permit application , which can usually be obtained within a few weeks.
-The department of planning’s A Guide For the Installation of Renewable Energy Generation and Collection Systems , provides all the relevant information you’ll need to apply for the approval of any system.
+Most residential solar hot water systems only require a permitted development permit , which can usually be obtained within a few weeks.
+The department of planning’s A Guide For , provides all the relevant information you’ll need to apply for the approval of any system.

 The bermuda plan 2008 planning statement encourages the development of renewable energy sources and permits their installation in any zone at the discretion of the development applications board, or through a permitted development permit where applicable.
 To date, the majority of applications for solar hot water systems have been approved by the department of planning.delays may be experienced if the application is incomplete or does not include all the relevant information required.
 For more information contact the department of planning directly at (441) 297-7756.